LazzyIzzi/MuMassCalculator/README.md

 Put MuMassCalc_J8Lib.jar and MuMassCalculatorDocs to the ImageJ/plugins/jars folder.

-Put My_MuMassPlotPlugin2.java example to the ImageJ/plugins folder.
+Put CT_Scanner_ImageJ_Plugins.jar examples to the ImageJ/plugins folder.

-Use ImageJ menu Plugins/Macros/Edit and browse to My_MuMassPlotPlugin2.java in the plugins folder.

-In the plugin editor window Select File/ Compile and Run

 **_Eclipse_**	put MuMassCalc_J8Lib.jar to your eclipse-workspace folder and add it to your project's buildpath.